torvalds/linux/Documentation/networking/ip-sysctl.rst

 sctp_mem - vector of 3 INTEGERs: min, pressure, max
 	Number of pages allowed for queueing by all SCTP sockets.

-	min: Below this number of pages SCTP is not bothered about its memory appetite.
+	* min: Below this number of pages SCTP is not bothered about its memory usage.
 When amount of memory allocated by SCTP exceeds this number, SCTP starts to moderate memory usage.

-	pressure: This value was introduced to follow format of tcp_mem.
+	* pressure: This value was introduced to follow format of tcp_mem.

-	max: Number of pages allowed for queueing by all SCTP sockets.
+	* max: Maximum number of allowed pages.

 	Default is calculated at boot time from amount of available memory.